doctorfree/Asciiville/README.md

 ## Installation

 Asciiville 3.0.1 and later can be installed on any architecture.
-Asciiville 3.0.2 and later utilize [Homebrew](https://brew.sh) to install packages during `ascinit` post installation initialization.
+Asciiville 3.0.2 and later can optionally utilize [Homebrew](https://brew.sh) to install packages during `ascinit` post installation initialization.

-Asciiville can be installed on Linux systems using the Arch Linux packaging format, the Debian packaging format, or the Red Hat Package Manager (RPM).
-Currently tested platforms include Arch Linux 2022.07.01, Ubuntu Linux 20.04, Fedora Linux 35, and Raspbian Linux Bullseye.
+Asciiville can be installed on Linux systems using the Arch Linux packaging format, the Debian packaging format, the Red Hat Package Manager (RPM), or manually with the Linux compressed tar archive.
+Asciiville can be installed on Apple macOS using the Darwin compressed tar archive.

+Currently tested platforms include Apple macOS, Arch Linux, Ubuntu Linux, Fedora Linux, and Raspbian Linux.

 Installation packages are provided in Debian packaging format, Red Hat package manager (RPM) format, and Arch Linux packaging format.

 See the [Build](#build) section below to compile and build a package on an Linux platform other than those for which packages are provided.

-Asciiville v2.0.0r2 and later can be installed on Apple macOS systems using the provided installation script and `Darwin` distribution archive.

 ### Arch Linux package installation